cilwerner/azure-docs/articles/active-directory/develop/howto-add-app-roles-in-apps.md

 Confirm that the users and groups you added appear in the **Users and groups** list.

+## Assign application owner

+1. In your app registration, under **Manage**, select **Owners**, and **Add owners**.
+1. In the new window, find and select the owner(s) that you want to assign to the application.
+Selected owners appear in the right panel.
+Once done, confirm with **Select**.
+The app owner(s) will now appear in the owner's list.

+>[!NOTE]
+>
+> Ensure that both the API application and the application you want to add permissions to both have an owner, otherwise the API will not be listed when requesting API permissions.

 ## Assign app roles to applications

 Once you've added app roles in your application, you can assign an app role to a client app by using the Azure portal or programmatically by using [Microsoft Graph](/graph/api/user-post-approleassignments).